The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Introduction

 Our proof of Theorem \ref{main1} is based on the fact that the energy of the Loewner chain is the large deviation rate function of the SLE$_\kappa$ driving function when $\kappa \to 0+$.
 Loosely speaking, for a given $\gamma$ with finite energy, we want to relate $I( \gamma)$ to the decay as $\kappa \to 0$ of the probability for an SLE$_\kappa$ to be in a certain neighborhood $B_\vare (\gamma)$ of $\gamma$ via a formula of the type

 The main point will be to prove this for a reversible notion of $B_\vare$ (so that a path is in the $\vare$-neighborhood of $\gamma$ if and only if its time-reversal is in the $\vare$-neighborhood of the time-reversal of $\gamma$).
 Once this will be done, the reversibility of the energy of the Loewner chain will follow immediately from this expression and the reversibility of SLE$_\kappa$ for all small $\kappa$.
+Similar idea is outlined by Julien Dub{\'e}dat in section~9.3 of \cite{Dub{\'e}dat2007commutation}.

 Usual neighborhoods are not so well-suited for our purpose: Taking the neighborhood of $\g$ in the sense of some Hausdorff metric in the upper half-plane is not well-adapted to the large deviation framework for the driving function, and the $L^{\infty}$ norm on the driving function does not define reversible neighborhoods.
 Our choice will be to fix a finite number of points on the left side and the right side of $\g$, and to consider the collection of driving functions whose Loewner transform passes on the same side of these points than $\g$ does.
 This set of driving functions will play the role of $B_{\vare}(\g)$ and the large deviation principle will apply well (the $\vare \rar 0$ limit will be replaced by letting the set of constraint points become dense in the upper half-plane).
 In order to properly apply the convergence, we will use some considerations about compactness of the set of $K$-quasiconformal curves, and the relation between finite energy chains and quasiconformal curves.